shpml/fundamentals/06_chapter/04_exercise.md

 * Create a function `addContact`, which accepts one parameter, `name`.
 It should add that name to the end of the contacts array and return the contacts array.
 * Create a function `updateLastContact`, which accepts one parameter, `newName`.
 It should update the last contact in the contacts array with the `newName` and return the contacts array.

 Once you're satisfied with the way things are working, feel free to move on to the next lesson.
-Be sure to save your repl.it session as you'll be using it in the next exercise as well.
+Be sure to save your repl.it session and keep your link as you'll be using it in the next exercise as well.

 > *Stuck?
 Check out the [solutions](https://github.com/generalassembly-studio/fundamentals/blob/master/exercise-solutions.md) to see what you can do.*